mchllngr/Quickero/README.md

 # TODO
 - check notifications channel (s.
 CustomNotificationHelper#showNotificationWithCustomContentView():250)
+- check in NotificationServiceStarter for correct actions
+- make it a real lasting service (like Taskter etc.) instead of just restarting it when its about to be destroyed
 - add better texts and explanations to settings-page / style settings with images
 - add empty-view for recyclerview
 - check customNotification-design on all api-levels